Don't Call Me Baby (Kreesha Turner song)

 "Don't Call Me Baby" is a pop–R&B song performed by Canadian singer Kreesha Turner for her debut studio album, Passion (2008).
 The track was released as the album's third single in May 2008 in Canada.
 It has since peaked at #8 on the Canadian Hot 100.
 The track was later released in the United States in June 2008 and went on to peak at #1 on the Hot Dance Club Play chart.

-In 2022 the song was used as a Lip Sync for Your Life number in a third season episode of Canada's Drag Race.
+In 2022, this song was used as a lip sync number in the third season of Canada's Drag Race.